|2018 Granting Cycle, Calendar|

 - Video Footage

 Video Footage is a requirement for all applicants.
-If you are applying for a Project or Family Grant the video needs to be of the project for which you are applying.
-Seed Grant applicants may submit video of a past performance if they do not have video of the piece for which they are applying.
+If you are applying for a Production or Family Grant the video needs to be of the project for which you are applying.
+Workshop Grant applicants may submit video of a past performance, however half of your video needs to be of the proposed project.
+The video must emphasize the puppetry in the piece.

-- All video submissions should be high quality .mov or .m4v files
+- All video submissions should be high quality .mov, .m4v, or .mp4 files.

 - File should be no larger than 2GB